Urviskumar/image-manipulation-stable-diffusion/README.md

 Conclusion
 <p align="justify"> This comprehensive image manipulation project showcases the elegance and sophistication of modern computer vision techniques.
 By integrating segmentation, inpainting, and generative modeling, the project transcends conventional image editing, offering a glimpse into the complexity and artistry underlying seemingly simple image transformations.
 The final set of images demonstrates the successful application of these advanced techniques, resulting in cohesive and visually engaging compositions. </p>

-# Phase 1: Image Segmentation Results
+# Phase 1: Image Segmentation Restuts

 <p align="start">
   <img src="https://github.com/SanthoshV14/text-to-image-generation/blob/main/images/bird-1.jpeg" alt="Actual Image" width="200"/>